Xylem: Evolution

 The earliest macrofossils to bear water-transport tubes are Silurian plants placed in the genus Cooksonia.
 The early Devonian pretracheophytes Aglaophyton and Horneophyton have structures very similar to the hydroids of modern mosses.

 Plants continued to innovate new ways of reducing the resistance to flow within their cells, thereby increasing the efficiency of their water transport.
 Bands on the walls of tubes, in fact apparent from the early Silurian onwards, are an early improvisation to aid the easy flow of water.
-Banded tubes, as well as tubes with pitted ornamentation on their walls, were lignified and, when they form single celled conduits, are considered to be tracheids.
+Banded tubes, as well as tubes with pits in their walls, were lignified and, when they form single celled conduits, are considered to be tracheids.
 These, the "next generation" of transport cell design, have a more rigid structure than hydroids, allowing them to cope with higher levels of water pressure.
 Tracheids may have a single evolutionary origin, possibly within the hornworts, uniting all tracheophytes (but they may have evolved more than once).

 Water transport requires regulation, and dynamic control is provided by stomata.

 By adjusting the amount of gas exchange, they can restrict the amount of water lost through transpiration.
 This is an important role where water supply is not constant, and indeed stomata appear to have evolved before tracheids, being present in the non-vascular hornworts.

 An endodermis probably evolved during the Silu-Devonian, but the first fossil evidence for such a structure is Carboniferous.
 This structure in the roots covers the water transport tissue and regulates ion exchange (and prevents unwanted pathogens etc. from entering the water transport system).
 The endodermis can also provide an upwards pressure, forcing water out of the roots when transpiration is not enough of a driver.

 Once plants had evolved this level of controlled water transport, they were truly homoiohydric, able to extract water from their environment through root-like organs rather than relying on a film of surface moisture, enabling them to grow to much greater size.
 As a result of their independence from their surroundings, they lost their ability to survive desiccation – a costly trait to retain.